Easy Healthy Vegan Breakfast Recipes

 Feasting on Fruit is the master of all things sweet but still healthy.
 You can make your own oat flour for these and if you’re short on ingredients, go ahead and skip the blueberries for a quick, healthy, gluten-free breakfast.
 I wanted to include a gluten-free waffle that doesn’t call for numerous kinds of flour and tapioca starch since I never have all that on hand, so these are a great solution to simple gluten-free baking.

 You can make egg-inspired vegan breakfast recipes with a number of different ingredients.
 Tempeh, chickpeas and tofu being the go-to.
 Vegan scrambles and other egg-like recipes are high in protein, a good way to include veggies at breakfast and many of them can be made ahead of time to make your mornings even easier.

-Tofu omelettes are easy to make and taste great Made from tofu.
+Tofu omelets are easy to make and taste great Made from tofu.
 This vegan omelet from Isa Chandra is stuffed with healthy ingredients like asparagus and avocado.

-As an alternative to tofu omelettes, you can make an omelet with chickpea flour, or sometimes called besan flour.
+As an alternative to tofu omelets, you can make an omelet with chickpea flour, or sometimes called besan flour.
 Chickpea flour is easy to work with and can be customized with various spices and herbs for different flavours.
-This chickpea flour omelet from Fork and Beans features turmeric, garlic powder, onion powder and a stuffing of red onion, garlic, tomato and broccoli.

 I’m putting this under scrambles as it’s kinda like a chickpea scramble of sorts.
 I think it’s important to alternate sweet breakfasts with savoury ones and these Green Chickpeas on Toast from Lazy Cat Kitchen are a great place to start!
 There are super easy to make too, all you need to do is cook up the chickpeas in a pan and then load it on to toast of your choice.
 I’m thinking these chickpeas would also go great over waffles!